gui-sa/DIO_Training/Java_Lessons/README.md

  - se voce colocar string somando um numero: o numero vai ser convertido para string e então concatenado

 <div id='class' />

+### Stream
+Used to filter, iterate through a Collection...
+Usually requires lambda functions<br>
+Some methods:
+ - .foreach :  it is a foreach VOID
+ - .mapToInt : it is a foreach returning int in each loop
+ - .mapToDouble : it is a foreach returning double in each loop
+ - .map : it is a foreach returning String in each loop
+ - .sum()
+ - .average()

 ## Class
 Classes are objects blueprints.
 Objects are abstractions of a instance of a problem. <br>